 The holdings, which Incofin IM began building in 2003, were sold to an unidentified existing shareholder in Confianza.
 Over the last 14 years, Incofin IM states that it “played a key role in…the introduction of Social Performance Management practices and firmly establishing the institution’s focus on rural outreach.”

 Founded in 1998, Confianza provides microcredit and deposit services to 470,000 clients via 150 branches, with a focus on rural areas of central Peru.
-It has a loan portfolio of USD 458 million as of 2017.
+It has a loan portfolio of USD 458 million and holds USD 279.9 million in deposits.
 Fundacion BBVA MicroFinanzas holds stakes in six MFIs in Chile, Colombia, Panama and Peru.

 As of 2017, Incofin manages assets worth USD 850 million through the following funds: Incofin CVSO, Impulse Microfinance Investment Fund, Fairtrade Access Fund, Rural Impulse Funds I and II, VDK Loan Portfolio, The Belgian Investment Company account, Volksvermogen, agRIF and Invest in Visions.

 Sources and Additional Resources